IBM-Cloud/docs-services/services/HellaVentures/index.md

     as query parameters for authentication.

-When you go back to the initial Bluemix screen of the Car Diagnostic API, you can enter the Client ID and Client Secret in the corresponding fields and press on "Create".
-After that the Client ID and Client Secret are available in the VCAP_SERVICES environment variable, so that any App that is bound to this service can access them.
+When you go back to the initial Bluemix screen of the Car Diagnostic API, you can enter the Client ID and Client Secret in the corresponding fields.
+If you have not also bound your service instance, you will have to bind your new service instance to one or more Bluemix applications.
+Once the Bluemix applications have been restarted or restaged, the Car Diagnostic API Client ID and Secret will be available within the application's VCAP_SERVICES environment variable.

 <!-- Related links section: REQUIRED.
 Related links display in the upper right of the getting started page.